About the Show

 Episode 12 - Buried Bishops and Belfries: Salisbury Cathedral

-Tony Robinson and the team get a once-in-a-lifetime opportunity to dig in the hallowed grounds of Salisbury Cathedral.
-Over three days the archaeologists reveal the long-lost original bell tower every bit as impressive as the cathedral itself.
+Tony Robinson and the Team get a once-in-a-lifetime opportunity to dig in the hallowed grounds of Salisbury Cathedral, where they make discoveries that rewrite its history.

 Episode 13 - Skeletons in the Shed: Blythburgh, Suffolk